harness/developer-hub/docs/chaos-engineering/features/resilience-probes/types.md

 - [Probe chaining](#probe-chaining).

 :::tip
-Currently, resilience probes is behind the feature flag `CHAOS_PROBE_ENABLED`.
+Currently, resilience probes are behind the feature flag `CHAOS_PROBE_ENABLED`.
 Contact [Harness support](mailto:support@harness.io) to enable it.
-- If you are an existing customer, you will see the old flow of control in resilience probes by default and you have the choice upgrade to the new flow.
+- If you are an existing customer, you will see the old flow of control in resilience probes by default and you have the choice to upgrade to the new flow.
 - If you are a new customer, the feature flag is turned on by default and you will see the new flow of control in the resilience probes.
 :::